-Laura Perille joined the Office of Fellowships, Awards, and Resources as the Assistant Director in September 2016.
-In this role, she administers the Carroll Fellows Initiatives, Georgetown’s seven-semester flagship program for high-achieving undergraduates across disciplines.
-She also provides guidance and support to undergraduates pursuing a range of competitive national and international fellowship opportunities.
+Laura Perille joined the Office of Fellowships, Awards, and Resources in September 2016.
+As the Associate Director, she provides guidance and support to undergraduates and alums pursuing a range of competitive national and international fellowship opportunities.
+She also administers the Carroll Fellows Initiatives, Georgetown's seven-semester flagship program for high-achieving undergraduates across disciplines.

 Dr. Perille graduated Phi Beta Kappa and summa cum laude from Colby College with a double major in history and English before going on to complete her master’s and Ph.D. in history at Brown University.
 Her doctoral work focused on interactions with – and discourses of – the “Turks” within England from the formalization of Anglo-Ottoman trading rights to the Ottoman siege of Vienna in 1683.
 Examining the interplay of discourse, policy, and public opinion, she examined moments at which this engagement assumed critical importance for domestic political and religious debates.
 While at Brown, Dr. Perille served as a Brown-Wheaton Faculty Fellow and Peter Green Doctoral Scholar while also participating in special institutes through the National Endowment for the Humanities and the Folger Shakespeare Library.
 She went on to work in fellowships and undergraduate research programs at the University of New Hampshire before coming to Georgetown.